 In modern pop culture, a zombie is a soulless body (a corpse) that has been enlivened again by unknown forces.

 This cult arrived to America brought by the Mandingo slaves and settled in Haiti, Brazil, and other regions of the New World as part of the voodoo religion.
 In the voodoo of Haiti, a zombie is a soulless body which is enliven again in order to be employed in physical work.
 The houngan, or witches, can reanimate corpses, but also can take the soul of a living person out of his or her body.
-Thereby, the zombie becomes slave of the hougan.
-The say is that hougans keep the zombies in a state of cataleptic trance, like 'walking deads'.
+Thereby, the zombie becomes slave of the houngan.
+The say is that houngans keep the zombies in a state of cataleptic trance, like ‘walking deads’.

 According to the local beliefs, a secret society, called komo, uses the rite to maintain a number of enslaved workers in existence.

 Zombies have entered the global pop culture through Hollywood horror movies.
 As with vampires and werewolves, zombies are recurrent characters in comics and other ways of entertainment.